PatrikTrefil/geometry-dash-clone/README.md

 # Geometry Dash clone

 This is a simple clone of [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) in Unity.
+This clone does not try to clone Geometry Dash design and aesthetics, but focuses only on the gameplay.

 ## Screenshots